MonikaJassova/8-jenkins-shared-library/README.md

 ## Steps:

-1. Identified common steps for a specific technology (Docker, Maven) that can be defined in one place and reused
+1. Identified common steps for a specific technology (Docker, Maven) that can be defined in one place and reused in Jenkinsfiles
 2. Extracted them to a separate Git repo, following https://www.jenkins.io/doc/book/pipeline/shared-libraries/